nonomal/Termix/README.md

 # How Termix is Different
 Before developing Termix, I faced the issue of a server management panel that did not have every feature I liked.
 [Guacamole](https://guacamole.apache.org/) had poor copy/paste abilities and a poor UI.
 [Shellngn](https://shellngn.com/) was too expensive and all other alternatives had one major problem with them.
 I plan to develop the management panel of my dreams with even an AI integration for those pesky commands I always forget the syntax of.

-# Setup
+# Installation
-View the Termix [Wiki](https://github.com/LukeGus/Termix/wiki) for information on how to self-host Termix.
+View the Termix [Wiki](https://github.com/LukeGus/Termix/wiki) for information on how to install Termix.

 # License
 Distributed under the MIT license.
 See LICENSE for more information.